-At the provincial level, an average of 45% of funding comes from sources other than those listed above.
-In this college, 0% of the college funds were reportedly derived from non-listed sources which include Department of Education grants.
-This cannot be correct as the college provides NC(V) programmes, which are fully funded by the department.
+At the provincial level, an average of 45% of funding is comes from sources other than those listed above.
+In this college, 70% of the college funds are derived from the Department of Education grant.

 Recapitalisation funding received, 2007-2009